 Breast implants are used in both breast augmentation surgery (to increase the breast size) and in breast reconstruction (to replace breast tissue that has been removed due to cancer or trauma or that has failed to develop properly due to a severe breast abnormality).

 Allergan Inc.’s breast implants include saline and silicone devices used in breast augmentation and reconstruction.
 The company is one of the largest breast implant manufacturers in the world and started selling breast implants in 2006.
 Allergan’s flagship breast implant brand is Natrelle, but it also sells implants under its subsidiaries Inamed and McGhan.
-The manufacturer received approval from the FDA on 11/17/2006.
+The manufacturer received approval from the U.S Food & Drug Administration (FDA) on 11/17/2006.

 The popular product, its textured implants, is linked to a rare type of cancer called breast implant-associated anaplastic large cell lymphoma, or BIA-ALCL.
 The disease is a type of non-Hodgkin lymphoma.